lmarschall/Arma3Navigation/README.md

 ## status quo
 Right now, everythings pumped into the file createRoadMap, so you only need to execute this single file.

-Feel free to contact me on Steam, if any questions occur, the name is equivalent.
+Feel free to contact me on Steam, if any questions occur, the name is Spiderswine.

 Cheers,